msackton/taelgarverse1720/docs/people/dunmari/aram.md

 </div>

-A holy warrior of [Aagir](<../../cosmology/gods/incorporeal-gods/dunmari/aagir.md>) in Havdar's service, and unofficial spiritual leader of Havdar's Warband
+A holy warrior of [Aagir](<../../cosmology/gods/incorporeal-gods/dunmari/aagir.md>) in Havdar's service, and unofficial spiritual leader of Havdar's Warband.